arazd/miread/README.md

 # MIReAD
-A simple method for learning high-quality representations from scientific documents.
+"MIReAD: simple method for learning high-quality representations from scientific documents." by Anastasia Razdaibiedina and Alexander Brechalov.

 **✨ MIReAD is accepted to ACL 2023 ✨**